pebreo/pebreo.github.io/midgame/PreambleMidgame.md

 ## Angela
 The phone buzzed on the nightstand, illuminating Angela's face in the soft glow.
 It was Mark, his message a cascade of words that made her heart skip a beat.
-They have been looking into polyamory.
-Reading books, listening to podcasts, watching videos.
-Mark said, "I think we can do this."
+"I think we could make it work," he said.
+They have been looking into polyamory - reading books, listening to podcasts, and watching videos.

 Five years of marriage, a comfortable routine, a well-worn path.
 But lately, a quiet discontent had settled in.
 Their careers had taken off in different directions, their friend groups evolved, and shared passions felt like forgotten songs.